 To support my claim that “1000x reduction in software size” is too strong of a goal, consider this question: Would a reasonable person object to running Frank on a modern Intel processor containing more than two billion transistors?
 In other words, does the gigantic complexity of one of these chips somehow detract from Frank’s simplicity?
 Of course not.
-The x86-64 ISA forms a fairly leak-proof abstraction boundary between Frank and all those transistors.1 I believe the same argument can be made about other interfaces.
+The x86-64 ISA forms a fairly leak-proof abstraction boundary between Frank and all those transistors.[1.
+Is the ISA exported by a modern Intel chip really leak-proof?
+Pretty much so as far as the functional semantics goes.
+However, the abstraction is incredibly leaky with respect to performance — but this only matters for real-time systems and performance-sensitive codes — neither of which is in Frank’s target domain.]
+I believe the same argument can be made about other interfaces.
 Let’s say that we have a compiler or an operating system that we trust, perhaps because it has been proved correct.
 In this case, does it really matter how much code implements the proved-correct interface?
 I don’t think so.

 What we need, then, are more interfaces that are:

 A durable interface lasts.
 For example, the UNIX system call interface is reasonably durable — it is often the case that a statically linked UNIX executable will run on many years’ worth of systems, whereas a dynamically linked program rots fairly quickly. x86 has proved to be highly durable.